julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 **If you work with smoke, keep notes — which herbs respond, which resist, and which remember you.**

-And always ask — who’s watching, and what are you clearing space for?
+And always ask: who’s watching and what are you clearing space for?

 ---